 (D) Davis-Bacon Act, as amended (40 U.S.C.
 3141-3148).
-When required by Federal program legislation, all prime construction contracts in excess of \$2,000 awarded by non-Federal entities must include a provision for compliance with the Davis-Bacon Act (40 U.S.C.
-3141-3144, and 3146-3148) as supplemented by Department of Labor regulations (29 CFR Part 5, "Labor Standards Provisions Applicable to Contracts Covering Federally Financed and Assisted Construction").
-In accordance with the statute, contractors must be required to pay wages to laborers and mechanics at a rate not less than the prevailing wages specified in a wage determination made by the Secretary of Labor.
+When required by Federal program legislation, all prime construction contracts in excess of \$2.000 awarded by non-Federal entities must include a provision for compliance with the Davis-Bacon Act (40 U.S.C.
+3141-3144, and 3146-3148) as supplemented by Department of Labor regulations (29 CFR Part 5.
+"Labor Standards Provisions Appli-Part 5.
+"Labor Standards Provisions Appli-cable to Contracts Covering Federally Fi-nanced and Assisted Construction").
+In accordance with the statute, contractors must be required to pay wages to laborers and mechanics at a rate not less than the prevailing wages specified in a wage determination wages specified in a wage determination made by the Secretary of Labor.
 In addition, contractors must be required to pay wages not less than once a week.
 The non-Federal entity must place a copy of the current prevailing wage determination issued by the Department of Labor in each solicitation.
 The decision to award a contract or subcontract must be conditioned upon the acceptance of the wage determination.
-The non-Federal entity must report all suspected or reported violations to the Federal awarding agency.
+The non-Federal entity must report all suspected or reported violations to the Federal awarding agency. violations to the Federal awarding agency.
 The contracts must also include a provision for compliance with the Copeland "Anti-Kickback" Act (40 U.S.C.
-3145), as supplemented by Department of Labor regulations (29 CFR Part 3, "Contractors and Subcontractors on Public Building or Public Work Financed in Whole or in Part by Loans or Grants from the United States").
-The Act provides that each contractor or subrecipient must be prohibited from inducing, by any means, any person employed in the construction, completion, or repair of public work, to give up any part of the compensation to which he or she is otherwise entitled.
+3145), as supplemented by Department of Labor regulations (29 CFR Part 3, "Contractors and Sub-contractors on Public Building or Public Work Financed in Whole or in Part by Loans or Cranta from the United States", The Act or Grants from the United States").
+The Act provides that each contractor or subprovides that each contractor or sur-recipient must be prohibited from inducing, by any means, any person employed in the construction, completion, or repair of public work, to give up any part of the compensation to which he or she is otherwise entitled.
 The non-Federal entity must report all suspected or reported violations to the Federal awarding agency.

 (E) Contract Work Hours and Safety Standards Act (40 U.S.C.
 3701-3708).
-Where applicable, all contracts awarded by the non-Federal entity in excess of \$100,000 that involve the employment of mechanics or laborers must include a provision for compliance with 40 U.S.C.
-3702 and 3704, as supplemented by Department of Labor regulations (29 CFR
+Where applicable, all contracts awarded by the non-Federal entity in excess of \$100.000 that involve the employment of mechanics or laborers must include a provision for compliance with 40 U.S.C.
+3702 and 3704. as supplemented by Department of Labor regulations (29 CFR Part 5).

-Part 5).
 Under 40 U.S.C.
-3702 of the Act, each contractor must be required to compute the wages of every mechanic and laborer on the basis of a standard work week of 40 hours.
+3702 of the Act. each contractor must be required to compute the wages of every mechanic and laborer on the basis of a standard work week of 40 hours.
 Work in excess of the standard work week is permissible provided that the worker is compensated at a rate of not less than one and a half times the basic rate of pay for all hours worked in excess of 40 hours in the work week.
 The requirements of 40 U.S.C.
 3704 are applicable to construction work and provide that no laborer or mechanic must be required to work in surroundings or under working conditions which are unsanitary, hazardous or dangerous.
 These requirements do not apply to the purchases of supplies or materials or articles ordinarily available on the open market, or contracts for transportation or transmission of intelligence.